posted this on June 11, 2010 15:04

 Since the founding of FontShop, Petra has been at the helm, forging relationships with partners and keeping the business in line.
 While she continues her intimate involvement in the type community, she supports "her" basketball team and grooves to the warm beats of R&B, hip hop, and soul.

-Meghan returned to the West Coast after spending a decade in the Midwest’s quirkiest city, Milwaukee, bringing with her a varied background across the entire spectrum of marketing and communications.
-She uses her collective experiences to create and implement effective and creative communication strategies here at FontShop.
+Meghan uses her collective experiences in marketing and event planning across many industries to plan and implement effective and creative communication strategies here at FontShop, as well as the annual TYPO San Francisco.
 Outside the office, Meghan lives a life of many passions from urban adventuring by foot or bike, film geekery, music snobbiness, and slow foodie-ing.

 David devotes the time he spends at the office drawing, writing, and thinking about letters to the questions of how to promote and organize type in ways that are useful to FontShop's readers and customers.
 David additionally directs the typography in FontShop's publications: its newsletters, education pieces, and blogs, for which he regularly writes.